 Retailers face a serious problem when it comes to shoplifting.
 The costs run into the billions of dollars per year.
 In order to get this lost money back, many companies have opted for aggressive legal tactics that leverage existing state laws.
 These efforts utilize questionable tactics to obtain restitution, and even pursue individuals who were never convicted of the shoplifting allegation.

 One of these companies is Walmart, the world-renowned retail giant.
-According to a New York Times article, Walmart has been demanding payments from individuals who have never been convicted of wrongdoing.
+Walmart has been demanding payments from individuals who have never been convicted of wrongdoing.

 Real life case of legal bullying

-Crystal Thompson, 43, was home watching the annual Rose Bowl parade when her world suddenly turned upside down.
+Crystal Thompson, 43, was home watching a parade on TV when her world suddenly turned upside down.
 The county sheriff arrived at her door to arrest her for the crime of shoplifting at a local Walmart.
-Given that Ms. Thompson is an agoraphobic, and had not been to a Walmart in more than a year, she was rightfully confused (“baffled and scared,” per the Times) by the visit.
+Given that Ms. Thompson is an agoraphobic, and had not been to a Walmart in more than a year, she was rightfully confusedby the visit.

 The sheriff transported her to a mobile jail where she was searched and detained in a small room.
 She was also required to take out her false teeth, an embarrassing demand.

-Letters from Walmart’s attorney began to arrive several days after she returned home.
-Per the Times, “Four days after she returned home, the letters from Walmart’s lawyer started to arrive.
+Letters from Walmart’s attorney began to arrive several days after she returned home: “Four days after she returned home, the letters from Walmart’s lawyer started to arrive.
 The lawyer demanded that Ms. Thompson pay the company $200 or face a possible lawsuit.
 She received three letters over two months in early 2016.”

 At her hearing, no representative from Walmart appeared, and therefore her case was dismissed.